 PostgreSQL is an actively used query language created in 1996.
 PostgreSQL, often simply Postgres, is an object-relational database management system (ORDBMS) with an emphasis on extensibility and standards compliance.
 As a database server, its primary functions are to store data securely and return that data in response to requests from other software applications.
 It can handle workloads ranging from small single-machine applications to large Internet-facing applications (or for data warehousing) with many concurrent users; on macOS Server, PostgreSQL is the default database; and it is also available for Microsoft Windows and Linux (supplied in most distributions).
 Read more on Wikipedia...

 - PostgreSQL ranks in the top 10% of languages

 - the PostgreSQL wikipedia page

 - PostgreSQL on github

 - the PostgreSQL team is on twitter

-- I have 46 facts about PostgreSQL. what would you like to know? email me and let me know how I can help.
+- Have a question about PostgreSQL not answered here?
+Email me and let me know how I can help.

 Example code from the Hello World Collection: